My Approach to Psychotherapy

 Blending Science and the Art of Connecting with Clients

 I am a doctoral-level psychologist trained in both empirical research methods and clinical practice.
 I draw from the psychotherapy research literature in devising my interventions, integrating methods that have been proven and empirically validated.
-And because the research suggests that the most important aspects of successful psychotherapy is the developing of a safe and trusting therapeutic relationship, I pay particular attention to forming a respectful, non-hierarchical, interactive and engaged connection with my clients.
+And because the research suggests that the most important aspect of successful psychotherapy is developing a safe and trusting therapeutic relationship, I pay particular attention to forming a respectful, non-hierarchical, interactive and engaged connection with my clients.

 Teaching Useful Skills

 I primarily use Cognitive-Behavioral techniques, including Acceptance and Commitment Therapy and other Mindfulness-based techniques, which have been shown to be effective in hundreds of studies for a wide range of psychological problems and life transitions.
 This approach emphasizes teaching clients useable skills to change unproductive or self-limiting ways of thinking and behaving.
 I teach clients in effect to become their own therapist, practicing the techniques they learn outside of sessions as well.
 Such work is usually structured, short-term and problem-solving oriented, also making room for open-ended exploration and movement beyond cognitive insight.